ehsan11100/AdGuard/Hosts-Blocklists.md

 #### <a id="ctag"></a> `ctag`

 `$ctag` modifier allows to block domains only for specific types of DNS clients.
 You can assign tags to clients in AdGuardHome UI.
-In the future we plan to assign tags automatically by analyzing the behaviour of each client.
+In the future we plan to assign tags automatically by analyzing the behavior of each client.

 The syntax is: